 The overall goal of older-driver-related countermeasures is to enable older drivers to retain as much mobility through driving as is consistent with safety on the road for themselves, their passengers, and other road users.
 "Safe mobility for life" was the key phrase used in the U.S. Department of Transportation's Safe Mobility for a Maturing Society: Challenges and Opportunities plan published in 2003 (U.S. DOT, 2003).
 The plan established a number of strategies to address safe mobility on the State or local level.
-Strategies included educating and training older drivers to assess their driving capabilities and limitations; improving skills when possible; voluntarily limiting driving to circumstances in which they can drive safely; helping drivers adapt to medical or functional conditions that may affect driving through treatment (such as eyeglasses or cataract surgery to improve vision) or through vehicle adaptations (such as extra mirrors, extended gear shift levers, or hand controls); and using license renewal procedures or referrals from law enforcement, physicians, family, or friends to identify older driver's licenses.
+Strategies included educating and training older drivers to assess their driving capabilities and limitations; improving skills when possible; voluntarily limiting driving to circumstances in which they can drive safely; helping drivers adapt to medical or functional conditions that may affect driving through treatment (such as eyeglasses or cataract surgery to improve vision) or through vehicle adaptations (such as extra mirrors, extended gear shift levers, or hand controls); and using license renewal procedures or referrals from law enforcement, physicians, family, or friends to identify older drivers who cannot drive safely, in certain situations or at all, and restrict or revoke their driver's licenses.